ajithkjames/invoicer-frontend/README.md

 # An Invoice Generator App in AngularJS

-This an angularJs app for invoice generation and mailing the generated invoice in pdf format.
+This is an angularJs app for invoice generation and mailing the generated invoice in pdf format.

 ## Getting Started